-- · Disparities in regional growth characteristics pose a challenge for equitable development and weaken the basis for overall progress. - The Asian region still relies heavily on external demand, while a primary characteristic of advanced economies is the emergence of middle income consumer majorities. - Expansion and diversification of regional demand are an essential to stability and sustained growth.
+- Disparities in regional growth characteristics pose a challenge for equitable development and weaken the basis for overall progress. - The Asian region still relies heavily on external demand, awaiting emergence of middle income consumer majorities. - Meanwhile, expansion and diversification of regional demand are essential to stability and sustained growth.